 If you have ever gone without sleep, you have most definitely felt the effects of clouded perception.
 Sleep plays an important restorative process within the body and mind.
 Hormones, neurotransmitters, and many bodily functions rely on sleep to function at their best.
 Going for an extended period without sleep can cause impaired cognitive performance, decreased energy levels, alterations to mood, and poor memory.

 These side effects of lack of sleep are the contributing factors to brain fog associated with a lack of sleep.
-Lack of sleep is actually so impactful on the mind that being awake for at least 24 hours is equal to having a blood alcohol level above the legal limit according to the CDC.
+Lack of sleep is actually so impactful on brain function that being awake for at least 24 hours is equal to having a blood alcohol level above the legal limit according to the CDC.

 Stress is another large factor that can contribute to a fogged perception.
 There are many factors that can cause you to be stressed and while some stress can facilitate mental clarity and high performance, chronic stress can be detrimental and pull you away from the present moment.

 An example would be if you are stressed about something that may occur in the future.
 When trying to concentrate on things occurring right in front of you, you may have intrusive thoughts and worries about something in the future.
 You can also be preoccupied with stress that occurred in the past.

 In today’s world, there are countless distractions that can pull your attention and mental clarity from the task at hand.
 Texts, emails, social media notifications, and others rob you of your mental clarity by bombarding your mind with unnecessary and distracting information.

 The biggest culprit that leads to distraction is your phone.
 If you were to try and think back to a time where you were completely in the moment with a phone in your hand, you would most likely be unable to think of one.
 Social media as an example thrives on the mindless scrolling it promotes to its users.